Pramish37/nodeCLI/README.md

 #seventh
 -node commander unstock <sku> <amount>
--Similar to above, sku number goes in <sku> place(for ex, 4011).
+-Similar to above, sku number goes in place of <sku> (for ex, 4011).
 Number goes in amount, by which you want to decrease your stock.

  The best way to find if commands are working is to ckeck by using command (#second)-node commander find <sku>, after every operation.